i3p9/LyriCatch/README.md

 # LyriCatch

-Cross Platform application to view and download lyrics of the song that's currently being played.
+Cross Platform desktop application to view and download lyrics of the song that's currently being played.
 It supports ANY Music Player connted to Last.fm and Spotify (natively) for now.

 ## Requiremnts